cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

    Each :term:`cycle` is given a unique label.
 This is called a :term:`cycle point`.
-For now these :term:`cycle points<cycle point>` will be integers *(they can also be dates as we will see in the next section)*.
+For now these :term:`cycle points<cycle point>` will be integers *(they can also be dates and times as we will see in the next section)*.

 To make a workflow repeat we must tell Cylc three things: